japgolly/scalajs-react/extra/ROUTER2.md

 `RouterCtl`
 ===========

-RouterCtl is a client API to control the router.
+RouterCtl is a client API to the router.
+It allows you to control the current page, create links, determine page URLs, etc.

-Pass it in to components that need it via props.
+To use it, pass it in to components that need it via their props.

+As `RouterCtl[P]` has a page-type context (the `P`!), if a component only wants/needs to control a router with a certain subset of pages, the component can accept a `RouterCtl[PageSubset]` instead of a `RouterCtl[AllPages]`.
+A conversion to the former is just a `.contramap` or `.narrow` call away for the parent.

 Here a subset of useful methods.
 Use IDE auto-complete or check the source for the full list.